Hop-o'-My-Thumb: History and analysis

 Illustration to "Le petit Poucet" from the first edition of Perrault's book (1697), showing Hop-o'-My-Thumb pulling the sleeping ogre's boots off.

 The French folktale was first published by Charles Perrault as Le petit Poucet in Histoires ou contes du temps passé in 1697.
 The French name for the hero, "Poucet" /pusɛ/, derives from the French word "pouce" /pus/, which means "thumb", "big toe", or "inch".
 The suffix "-t" gives it an affectionate touch, given the morphemes of the language.

 The beginning mentions that "le petit Poucet" was no bigger than a man's thumb when he was born.
-However, it seems that for the remainder of the story, the protagonist is just a small child, and the tale bears no resemblance to Tom Thumb.
-As is the nature of traditional stories, passed on orally, the beginning passage might be a remnant from an older tale, ancestral to both Hop-o'-My-Thumb and Tom Thumb.
+However, it seems that for the remainder of the story the protagonist is just a small child, and the tale bears no resemblance to Tom Thumb.
+As is the nature of traditional stories passed on orally, the beginning passage might be a remnant from an older tale ancestral to both Hop-o'-My-Thumb and Tom Thumb.

 The first half of Hop-o'-My-Thumb is very similar to Hansel and Gretel.
 The woodcutter parents are no longer able to support their children and abandon them.
 The hero lays a trail of breadcrumbs, which thanks to the birds, does not help him get back home.
 Such laying of trail is found in many stories, one of the oldest being Theseus and the Minotaur.

-The second half of the story involves an ogre, which the hero outsmarts.
+The second half of the story involves an ogre, whom the hero outsmarts.
 It bears resemblance to Sweetheart Roland and Themisto.
+Perrault took the main plot from the ancient Hebridean legend of Molly Whuppie, but with the brave female protagonist changed to a male.

+There are no unique elements to the story.